-At VCPS, we specialise in the assessment of mental health concerns in children.
-We work closely with multidisciplinary team members to help promote psychological adjustment of children and their families.
-At VCPS, our intake team is designed to personally tailor psychologist assistance, and are available to answer any queries you may have.
-The intake team will take the time to understand the needs of your child and family in order to help you decide which practitioner is best suited to your child.
+At VCPS, we specialise in the assessment and treatment of mental health concerns in children.
+We work closely within a multidisciplinary team to help promote psychological adjustment of children and their families.
+Our intake team is available to personally tailor psychological assistance, and are available to answer any queries you may have.
+The intake team will take the time to understand the needs of your child and family to help you decide which practitioner is best suited to your child.

 - Emotional problems: Trauma reactions, stress, anxiety, depression, tantrums, suicidal thoughts, extreme anger outbursts

 - Relationship problems: Social withdrawal, family conflict, poor peer relationships (including bullying)